 3. Self-Healing & Pain Relief (The Hidden Benefits of Purring)

-Purring, aside from being used for communication with other cats, serves a biological purpose, which is healing.
-Research has determined that the frequency of a cat’s purr (20–140 Hz) is known to promote the healing of tissues.
+Cat purring, aside from being used for communication with other cats, serves a biological purpose, which is healing.
+Research has determined that the frequency of a cat’s purr (20–140 Hz) is known to promote the healing of tissues and may even help lower blood pressure in humans.

 Purring can stimulate:

 This means that if your cat is injured, stressed, or ill, it may purr more, not because it is happy but because its body is healing itself!
+This natural pain management system is one of the ways cats cope with discomfort.
 So, if you notice your cat purring while lying down after having fallen, it might just be self-soothing.

 4. Stress & Anxiety (Purring to Calm Themselves Down)